+In this guide we teach you how to clean a bathtub the right way.
 A bathtub is often the centerpiece of your bathroom.
 It gets a lot of use and if it’s supposed to clean you, you need to make sure that it is clean, too.
-Over time, grime, soap scum and mildew can build up around your tub.
-Luckily, there are many bathtub cleaners out there and there are also quite a few DIY bathtub cleaners to ensure you’re left with a sparkling tub.
+Over time, grime, soap scum and mildew can build up around your bathtub.
+Luckily, there are many bathtub cleaners out there and there are also quite a few DIY bathtub cleaners to ensure you’re left with a sparkling bathtub.

 Cleaning your bathtub doesn’t need to be a daunting task.
-With a few supplies and a great cleaner, you can have a sparkling tub in no time.
+With a few cleaning supplies and a great cleaner, you can have a sparkling bathtub after just a little cleaning.

 How often you should clean your bathtub really depends on how often you use it and the number of people in your household.

 If your bathtub gets used a few times a week, you should try to rinse it out once a week and give it a deep clean once a month.
 If it only gets used once or twice a month, one good cleaning every other month should be sufficient.

 If you make a habit of cleaning your bathtub at least once a month, it will help keep your grout and tile clean too.
 Cleaning it regularly will help prevent soap scum from building up or mold from growing due to bacterial build up.

 - Gloves – Before you get started, make sure to use rubber gloves to protect your hands from any harsh cleaners.
 It’s also important to note that if you are using cleaners with strong chemicals, such as bleach, to make sure the window is cracked or a fan is on in the bathroom to prevent any mishaps.